Temporary Business Energy Support Scheme (TBESS)

 TBESS calculator

-The average unit price is the total costs of the bill, excluding Value-Added Tax (VAT) divided by the units of consumption.
+The average unit price was the total costs of the bill, excluding Value-Added Tax (VAT) divided by the units of consumption.

-You can use Revenue’s online calculator to determine if your business has satisfied the energy costs threshold.
-This calculation is used for each particular electricity or natural gas bill.
-You will need to provide Revenue with the relevant bill details from:
+Revenue’s online calculator could be used to determine if your business had satisfied the energy costs threshold.
+This calculation was used for each particular electricity or natural gas bill.
+You needed to provide Revenue with the relevant bill details from:

 Understanding your bill

-For information on how to find the relevant bill details please see Revenue's guidance Understanding your bill.
+Information on how to find the relevant bill details was provided in Revenue's guidance Understanding your bill

 Next: Costs that can be included in a claim